kadencooper2005/Ethical-Hacking-Journal/README.md

 netstat -ano   # show open ports and connections route          # display routing info

+# cron/crontab
+is a time based job scheduler in unix-like operating systems. it automates the execution of taks at specific intervals

+cronjob is used to manage cron

-⚙️ Installing Tools & Starting Services
+# Installing Tools & Starting Services

 apt-get install <tool>               # install tools service apache2 start               # start Apache web server